Youngstown Patricians: Legacy

-The Youngstown area retains a strong NFL presence today.
-The NFL considers Youngstown–located halfway between Cleveland and Pittsburgh–to be "shared" between the Cleveland Browns and the Pittsburgh Steelers, making it fertile battleground territory for the rivalry the two teams have had since the Browns joined the NFL in 1950 from the All-America Football Conference.
-Youngstown is also within the 75-mile blackout radius of both cities, though neither team typically has a home game blacked out due to rabid fanbases for both teams.
+Considering Youngstown is located halfway between Cleveland and Pittsburgh, it has fans of the Cleveland Browns and the Pittsburgh Steelers, making it fertile battleground territory for the rivalry the two teams have had since the Browns joined the NFL in 1950 from the All-America Football Conference.
+Youngstown is also within the 75-mile blackout radius of both cities, though neither team typically has a home game blacked out due to dedicated fanbases for both teams.
 The most recent blackout from either team was the Browns having their last two home games blacked out at the end of the 1995 season, a direct result of the Cleveland Browns relocation controversy.
 The Steelers haven't had any home games blacked out since the current blackout rules were applied in 1973.

 The headquarters of The DeBartolo Corporation in Boardman, Ohio with the San Francisco 49ers logo on the building, signifying the team's ownership by the locally based DeBartolo-York family.

-The owners of the San Francisco 49ers, John York and Denise DeBartolo York reside in the Youngstown suburb of Canfield, Ohio, and the Pro Football Hall of Fame is located in nearby Canton, Ohio, about an hour southwest of Youngstown.
+The owners of the San Francisco 49ers, John York and Denise DeBartolo York reside in the Youngstown suburb Canfield, Ohio, and the Pro Football Hall of Fame is located in nearby Canton.
 In 2011, the 49ers practiced on the campus of Youngstown State University in between road games against the Cincinnati Bengals and Philadelphia Eagles instead of making two East Coast trips in back-to-back weeks; both games resulted in victories for the 49ers.

-Saint Patrick Church is still an important part of the Youngstown community and according to an article in the Youngstown Vindicator, "remains an anchor in a neighborhood of change."
+According to a local news article in 2011, Saint Patrick Church has remained an important part of its community as an "an anchor in a neighborhood of change."